BETA PHOTO: CSF boulder - Dyce Head, Castine Maine

 The rock is generally poor and hard to access, so it is climbed primarily by bored locals from the town or Maine Maritime Academy, located in Castine.

-In the summer there are several local restaurants open, but in the off season the only place to buy beer is the local bar "the reef".
+In the summer there are several local restaurants open, but in the off season the only place to buy beer is the local bar "the reef" (now out of business for serving alcohol to minors).
 Drunk midshipmen will make it an experience.

 The Maritime Academy has a climbing wall that is open to students and the public, monday-thursday from 430pm to 9pm, and local climbers there can give you some good beta on the current rock conditions and local secrets.